Java Clean Architecture Masterclass

 Always git checkout the intellij-community and android Git repositories to the same branches/tags.

-Building IntelliJ Community Edition
+Building IntelliJ IDEA

-Using the latest IntelliJ IDEA IDE , click 'File | Open', select the <IDEA_HOME> directory.
-If IntelliJ IDEA displays an message about a missing or out of date required plugin (e.g. Kotlin), enable, upgrade, or install that plugin and restart IntelliJ IDEA.
+Using the latest IntelliJ IDEA, click 'File | Open', select the <IDEA_HOME> directory.
+If IntelliJ IDEA displays a message about a missing or out-of-date required plugin (e.g. Kotlin), enable, upgrade, or install that plugin and restart IntelliJ IDEA.

 Build Configuration Steps